imperva/terraform-provider-incapsula/website/docs/r/policy.html.markdown

 The follow-on action is to use the `incapsula_account_policy_association` resource, to assign the policy to a sub account.

+To simplify the use of policies, you can utilize this [cloud-waf Module](https://registry.terraform.io/modules/imperva/cloud-waf/incapsula/latest) along with its submodules.

+For full feature documentation, see [Create and Manage Policies](https://docs.imperva.com/bundle/cloud-application-security/page/policies.htm).

 ## Example Usage

 ```hcl